SFe-Team-was-taken/SFeReferenceImplementation/ProgressReport.md

     - Big endian support for RIFX, SpessaSynth already has big endian functions.
     - SpessaSynth does not require the 46 zero-valued samples, but adds the 46 samples on write.
     - Not done immediately, because big-endian support is not a priority
-- [ ] 5.7.3 24 and 32-bit samples: Not started
+- [ ] 5.7.3 24 and 32-bit samples: 30% complete
-    - SpessaSynth does not support 24-bit samples
+    - 24-bit and 32-bit sample data is now read but not processed yet
-    - This isn't done immediately
+    - Limited loading of 8-bit samples implemented
 - [ ] 5.7.4 8-bit samples: Not started
     - Not done immediately
 - [ ] 5.8.2 Bank select LSB: 50% complete